 The Scottish Government introduced new regulations in April 2016 as part of its commitment to improving practice and reducing unnecessary delay for children requiring permanent placements.
 The Regulations changed the Register from a voluntary to a mandatory service – adoption agencies (local authorities and voluntary organisations) are now required to:

-- refer adopters a minimum of 3 months after their approval by the adoption panel.
+- refer adopters a maximum of 3 months after their approval by the adoption panel.